 Starting therapy – what to expect

-If, after our first meeting, we are both happy to continue working together, we will probably agree to meet for a further four or five sessions.
+Once your booking is confirmed and paid for I will send you all the information you need to prepare for your first session.
+This includes a simple questionnaire about your life to complete and return a few days in advance.
+When we meet we will be able to talk about your reasons for seeking therapy.
+I will try and answer any questions you may have and we will discuss what our work together might entail.
+If, after our first meeting, we are both happy to continue, we will probably agree to meet for a further four or five sessions.
 These sessions are important as they give us the opportunity to make a thorough assessment of your needs, your resources and your limitations.
 Clients usually find this initial ‘map making’ stage helpful in all sorts of ways, even though they may also become more aware of painful feelings and of the extent of the work that may lie ahead.

 *Please note double sessions cost twice the usual fee.